Rockdell/LPOO1718_T3G11/README.md

 Using this pattern, we can simulate a physic's simulation and render as often as we want.

 ### Other design decisions:
 We decided to implement Dijkstra's algorithm to be used in path-finding for the AI.
-This made the

 ### Major difficulties:
 Organizing the code overrall.